 What it does: Keeping your crew organized.

 Slack is a corporate messenger app.
 Designed for businesses, it offers a rich functionality:

 - Up to 15 people can join a call.

 - Message notifications can be customized for better focusing.

 - All chats can be organized by topics, project titles, team names, etc.

 The best app for managing teamwork, all types of companies use it: from a small bakery to the likes of Lyft, Airbnb and 9Gag.
 There'll be no slackers with Slack.

-What it does: Selling your goods on Instagram.
+What it does: Multilink which helps selling your goods on Instagram.